-- LI Coptional unit #> This command will list the entire contents of the directory on the diskette mounted on the specified unit.
-If no unit is specified, then unit l is assumed.
+- LI <optional unit #> This command will list the entire contents of the directory on the diskette mounted on the specified unit.
+If no unit is specified, then unit 1 is assumed.
 For each file, its symbolic name, starting disk address, length and type will be printed.
-For type l files, the go-address will also be printed.
-To prematurely terminate a listing, a control-C may be typed. - CR (file name) (length) (optional start address) This command will create a new file on the unit indicated by the file name.
+To prematurely terminate a listing, a control-C may be typed. - CR <file name> <length> <optional start address> This command will create a new file on the unit indicated by the file name.
 The length argument specifies the number of 256-byte blocks.
 If no starting address is given, then the file will start after the "last" (innermost) file currently allocated on the diskette.
 Otherwise, the supplied starting address will be used.
-This command will only create a file directory entry no accessing of the file itself will be oone. - This command will delete an existing file directory entry on the indicated unit.
+This command will only create a file directory entry no accessing of the file itself will be done. - DE <file name> This command will delete an existing file directory entry on the indicated unit.
 No actual accessing of the file blocks will be done.
-The DE command, in conjunction with the CR command, may be used to change the length of a file on the disk. - CO CO coptional unit #> This command may be used to "compact" the file space on the diskette mounted on the indicated unit.
-Any unused disk space between existing files will be eliminated by moving files toward track 0.
-The CO command may be used to reclaim file space after a file is deleted or shortened.
-The CO command will not work properly if files on the disk have any overlap with each other.
+The DE command, in conjunction with the CR command, may be used to change the length of a file on the disk. - CO <optional unit #> This command may be used to "compact" the file space on the diskette mounted on the indicated unit.
+Any unused disk space between existing files will be eliminated by moving files toward track Ø. The CO command may be used to reclaim file space after a file is deleted or shortened.
 This command requires use of the 2.5K RAM area immediately following the DOS.